jjcherian/jjcherian.github.io/index.md

 Since 2017, I've been working on improving force fields for biomolecular simulation.
 With the goal of developing a highly accurate polarizable force field for molecular dynamics simulation, I've worked on the following projects:
 * An application of the fused LASSO to atom type selection for small-molecule force fields
 * An asynchronous, stochastic second-order optimization method for nonlinear least-squares problems
-* A generalization bound for bi-level optimization, as well as the development of an efficient algorithm for minimizing said bound
+* A generalization bound for bi-level optimization, as well as an efficient algorithm for minimizing that bound